jackdbd/undici/packages/eleventy-plugin-text-to-speech/.ae/temp/eleventy-plugin-text-to-speech.api.md

 // @public (undocumented)
 export interface Options {
     audioEncodings?: AudioEncoding[];
-    // Warning: (ae-forgotten-export) The symbol "CloudStorageHost" needs to be exported by the entry point index.d.ts
     audioHost: URL | CloudStorageHost;
-    // Warning: (ae-forgotten-export) The symbol "AudioInnerHTML" needs to be exported by the entry point index.d.ts audioInnerHTML?: AudioInnerHTML;
+    audioInnerHTML?: AudioInnerHTML;
     cacheExpiration?: string;
     collectionName?: string;
     keyFilename?: string;
-    // Warning: (ae-forgotten-export) The symbol "Rule" needs to be exported by the entry point index.d.ts
     rules: Rule[];
     transformName?: string;
     voice?: string;